Horseshoe Cienega Lake: Description

 The lake was created by damming Horseshoe Creek in the early 1960s.
 It has a 120 acre surface area, with an average depth of 30 ft.
 The lake was briefly drained in the winter of 1990–91.
 The forest surrounding the south shore of the lake contains around 70 primitive campsites with numerous pit toilets, picnic tables and potable water faucets.
-A convenience store that sold permits, groceries, bait and rental boats was consistently open from Memorial Day to Labor Day as recently as the 1990s; the store now appears to open only sporadically, and it is unclear whether it has been abandoned altogether.
+A convenience store on the west side of the lake that sells permits, groceries, snacks, bait, and rental boats is consistently open for business.
 The lake also once held the distinction of having produced the state record brown trout of 16 pounds, 7 ounces and nearly 30 inches long; this record was broken in 1999 by a brown trout caught in Reservation Lake.